What Is Assisted Living?

 Levels of Care

 Assisted Living Facilities are licensed by the level of they provide.
 Level one facilities provide low level of care.
 Level two facilities are for moderate care.
 Level three facilities are for people requiring high level of care.
 Most facilities are licensed for all levels of care.
 The cost of assisted living will depend on your level.
 Read the Regulation: COMAR 10.07.14.05

 What Rights Do Residents of an Assisted Living Facility Have?

 Some of the rights afforded to residents include: right to sign an admissions agreement, which explains what types of services you will receive and the cost; right to make choices about care; right to privacy; right to refuse treatment; right to access your medical records; right to be free of abuse, neglect, and exploitation; right to handle your own finances; right to privacy with visitors of your choice; and the right to make complaints and get timely responses to your complaints.

 Where Can You Complain about an Assisted Living Facility?

-The Office of Health Care Quality of the Maryland Department of Health and Mental Hygiene is the state agency responsible for licensing facilities and investigating complaints.
+The Office of Health Care Quality of the Maryland Department of Health is the state agency responsible for licensing facilities and investigating complaints.
 It can be reached by calling (410) 402-8201.
 The Long Term Care Ombudsman program provides free advocacy on behalf of assisted living residents.
 You can reach the program at 1-800-243-3425.
 Also, the Legal Aid Bureau may be able to provide legal assistance with problems with assisted living.
 Contact the Maryland Legal Aid Long Term Care Assistance Project at (800) 367-7563.